GavinVasandani/riscv_cpu_gv/personal-statements/gavin.md

     endcase
 end
 ```
-This gave me an understanding of the smaller nuances that help the cache and RISC-V architecture function.
+This gave me an understanding of the smaller nuances that enable the cache and RISC-V architecture to function.

 Our approach to building the complete CPU was constructing individual components, combining them in a top level module for ALU, control unit and PC and combining these components to form the complete system.
 This bottom-up and modular design approach was beneficial as I was able to repurpose components from the single-cycle CPU to build the different stages of the pipelined processor.
 So, from this project I have learned how to approach large programming tasks and I have improved my SystemVerilog proficiency.